 Applicants must meet the admission requirements of the Graduate College.
 They must have completed the equivalent of the minimum coursework in art required for a University of Iowa BA or BFA in art and must have a license/certificate to teach art.

-The Master of Arts in teaching and learning with an English education subprogram requires a minimum of 30 s.h. of graduate credit with a program grade-point average (GPA) of at least 3.00 for graduation.
+The Master of Arts in teaching and learning with an English education subprogram requires a minimum of 30 s.h. of graduate credit with a Graduate College program grade-point average (GPA) of at least 3.00 for graduation.

 The program is intended for experienced teachers of English.
 It provides opportunities for professional development and preparation for department chairs, supervisors of English, and curriculum specialists for secondary schools.